sparkflows/sparkflows-docs/docs/quick-start/00-create-application.rst

    :align: center
    :width: 60%

 Specify name and description, and click on "Create/Update" button.
-The new application is created and it is not ready to use.
+The new application is created and it is now ready to use.

 .. figure:: ../_assets/tutorials/quickstart/3.PNG
    :alt: Quickstart